Tom-Goring/pacman/README.md

 2. CD to dir that would contain MakeFile.
 2. Set target using "yt target bbc-microbit-classic-gcc".
 3. Build with "yt build".

+The source file should in theory work when just copy pasted into the src dir of a different MicroBit project.

 ### Game Mechanics